Sotilrac/3d-things/README.md

 # 3d-things
-Colletion of 3d Objectsdesigned in OpenSCAD
+Colletion of 3d Objects designed in OpenSCAD.